...

 In addition to this, whiplash injuries will be valued in line with the tariffs found in the Whiplash Injury Regulations.
 These tariffs apply whether you are claiming through the Reforms or in the traditional manner.

-To discuss how compensation could be valued for lorry accident claims or for a free estimate of how much you could claim, speak to a member of the advisory team.
+To discuss how compensation could be valued for lorry accident claims, speak to a member of the advisory team today.

 We pride ourselves